fhollenbach/Polisci209_2018/pages/syllabus.md

 __Required book__: Imai, Kosuke.
 2017.
 Quantitative Social Science: An Introduction.
 Princeton University Press.
 Princeton, NJ.
 ISBN: 978-0-691-16703-9.

-You should have the book prior to the first day of class.
+You should have the book within the first week of class.

 For part of this class we will be working on the computer with statistical software.
 We will use the statistical programming language